JermaineV/JermaineV.github.io/index.md

 ## Data Science Portfolio
 ---

-This repository contains independent and academic projects completed by me.
+This portfolio contains independent and academic projects completed by me.
+All projects are hosted on github, for an indepth view of my profile please visit my <a href="https://github.com/JermaineV">GitHub</a> profile

 ### Projects
 ---